 With the answers you get from this exercise, you will get a clear idea about your existing brand or who you are at the moment and other people’s opinion about you.

 And then with this knowledge, you can begin to decide the brand image you want to project.

 Decide what you want to be Known for

-After defining who you are, the next thing is to define exactly what you want to be known for, with your personal brand.
+After defining who you are, the next step in creating a unique personal brand is to define exactly what you want to be known for.

 Considering that your personal brand does not just reflect who you are as a person, it embodies your life’s whole journey therefore, you have to build your brand from the perspective of your areas of strength, areas of competence or areas you have skills that you really want to be known for.

-You have to understand that the brand image you’re creating might be associated with you for a very long while hence you have to be very sure that this is the personal brand you want to project.
+You have to understand that the brand image you’re creating might be associated with you for a very long while and for this reason, you have to be very sure that this is the personal brand you want to project.

 So, at this point you can start asking yourself questions like; Do I really see myself doing this thing I want to project with my personal brand for the next 2 to 5 or even 10 years?

 Do I want to be known for blogging, Writing, Singing, Graphics Design etc. for as long as this brand exists?

 Questions like this will give you a better perspective on how to tweak your brand correctly.